 Rock Island also had its share of camp routine.
 All camp notifications, such as assembly, flag ceremonies, meals, taps, and the like, were done by bugle call.
 Much like modern Boxwell, campsite inspections occurred in the morning hours with results being given at lunch.
 They also had a "Best Campsite" Award!

-The other major influence on Boxwell at Old Hickory though, was not an early Boxwell, but a camp in Arkansas.
+The other major influence on Boxwell at Old Hickory though, was not an early Boxwell, but most likely a camp in Arkansas.
 Follow the link below to Cedar Valley.

 Boxwell Reservation at Old Hickory Lake in Lebanon, TN is actually the fourth Boxwell.
-The first was in Linden, TN.
-The second at Narrows of the Harpeth.
+The first was in Linton, TN.
+The second was at the Narrows of the Harpeth, today a state park.
 The third was at Rock Island (what is now Charles E. Parrish Wildlife Preserve) in McMinnville.
-The present Boxwell at Old Hickory Lake opened in 1960 and has been Middle Tennessee Council's main camp for the last fifty plus years.
+The present Boxwell at Old Hickory Lake opened in 1960 and has been Middle Tennessee Council's main summer camp ever since.

 Taking the lessons from both Rock Island and Cedar Valley and hoping to make a summer camp more centrally located for the needs of the council, Boxwell at Old Hickory was constructed.
-Opened for the first time on June 26, 1960, Boxwell was an enormous reservation.
+Summer camp opened for the first time on June 26, 1960.
+Compared to its predecessors, "new" Boxwell was an enormous reservation.
 Boasting four camps (Stahlman, Parnell, Light and Murrey), the reservation encompassed 1,133 acres, its own water and sewer systems and facilties to house 850 Scouts a week.
 For this incredible system, the largest capital campaign in Scouting history had raised almost $1 million.

 The reservation also paid homage to the many people who had helped make it a reality.
-The camps were named for major contributors: Camp Stahlman for E. B. Stahlman, editor of the Nashville Banner and a major fund-raising force, Camp Parnell for R. L. Parnell, Camp Murrey for E. B. Murrey and his son E. B. Murrey, Jr. and Camp Light for Dr. Rudolph Light of Vanderbilt.
-The road into Boxwell was christened Creighton Lane after Wilbur Creighton, a Council President.
+The camps were named for major contributors: Camp Stahlman for E. B. Stahlman, co-owner of the Nashville Banner and a major fund-raising force, Camp Parnell for R. L. Parnell of the car dealership R. L. Parnell & Co.,, Camp Murrey for E. B. Murrey and his son E. B. Murrey, Jr. and Camp Light for Dr. Rudolph Light of Vanderbilt.
+The road into Boxwell was christened Creighton Lane after Wilbur F. Creighton, Sr., a Council President.

 While Akers had the vision to plan out Boxwell to grow in years to come, the reservation was in many ways a work in progress.
-Beginning in 1972, Boxwell has undergone some renovations to accomodate the growing needs of the council.
+Beginning in 1972, Boxwell underwent some renovations to accomodate the growing needs of the council.
 See Recent Renovations below to learn more.

 An excellent source of information on Boxwell is Wilbur Crieghton, Jr.'s Boys Will Be Men: Middle Tennessee Scouting Since 1910.
 This 1983 book is currently out of print, but can still be found if you look hard enough!